HenryCFG/kwai-atomation/README.md

 Required Python libraries (install via pip): pip install selenium pandas openpyxl natsort

-Setup
-Download ChromeDriver:
-Download the appropriate ChromeDriver for your Chrome browser version from https://sites.google.com/chromium.org/driver/ and place it in a directory accessible by your system's PATH, or specify its path directly in main.py.

 Video Folder:
 Create a folder named videos (or modify videos_folder in main.py and main-names.py) and place your video files (e.g., .mp4) inside it.